github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 ## About the GitHub Code Search query structure

-Please note that the search syntax in this article only applies to searching code with the GitHub Code Search (beta).
-The syntax and qualifiers used when searching for other search types such as issues, pull requests, and wikis works the same way as it does with the classic search on GitHub.com.
-For more information, see "[Searching on GitHub](/search-github/searching-on-github/index.md)."
+The search syntax in this article only applies to searching code with the GitHub Code Search (beta) enabled. {% data reusables.search.non-code-search-explanation %}

 Search queries consist of search terms, consisting of text you want to search for, and qualifiers, which narrow down the search.